rljacobson/rljacobson.github.io/content/posts/2024-12-02-edit-distance-optimizations.md

 Under some circumstances, trimming any common prefix or suffix prior to running the algorithm can be advantageous.
 The resulting strings are shorter, and in the max-limited case the length differences between the strings might already exceed the max allowed distance, letting you return without doing the algorithm at all.
 This is especially useful when

 1. the strings are long, and
 2. the strings are known to be similar, and
 3. you can use SIMD or other specialized instructions to perform the trimming very quickly.

-For reasonably short strings (<250 characters), if the other optimizations given here are implemented, trimming won't give any measurable advantage even when the strings are identical.
+For reasonably short strings (<250 characters), if the other optimizations given here are implemented, trimming won't give any measurable advantage even when the strings are identical--at least it doesn't on my machine.
 On the other hand, this means that trimming is essentially "free" to do--it's a wash--so if you have some other external reason to trim the strings, you might as well.

 ### Limited Distance Variant (The Banded Algorithm)